viRikaRe/iso7064/README.md

 ## Status
 * Polynomial method not implemented yet.
-* Tests not implemented yet.
+* Tests still largely missing.
 Use with caution!

 ## Usage
 ```